Message from the Director

 "Whatever the mind can conceive and believe ... can be achieved."
 That's the motto we live by at the University of Maryland Academic Achievement Programs (AAP).

 Why?
-Because we've repeatedly seen the difference that is made by believing in oneself and committing oneself to achieving goals, whether they might be academic excellence, career aspirations, or personal and professional goals.
+Because we've seen repeatedly the difference that is made by believing in oneself and committing oneself to achieving goals, whether they be academic excellence, career aspirations, or personal and professional goals.
 AAP administers several programs that provide access and retention support services to undergraduate students.
 Its McNair program prepares students for graduate education leading to a doctoral degree.
 The Educational Opportunity Center (EOC) assists one thousand (1,000) adults in the Prince Georges' County communities with enrollment and reenrollment in post-secondary education pipeline each year.

 Dr. Jerry L. Lewis, Executive Director